rolling-scopes-school/js-fe-course-en/tasks/online-zoo/online-zoo.md

 ### Additional requirements for the repository to complete the third and fourth parts of the task
 - a job can be run on the same branch `online-zoo` or on a new branch.
 - if the job is running on a new branch:
-  - a new branch is created from the `online-zoo` branch, for example online-zoo-part2`;
+  - a new branch is created from the `online-zoo` branch, for example, online-zoo-part2`;
   - in the new branch, work is being done on the task;
-  - when execution is completed , a Pull Request is made `online-zoo` from the branch to the `online-zoo-part2` branch, followed by a merge.
+  - when execution is completed, a Pull Request is made `online-zoo` from the branch to the `online-zoo-part2` branch, followed by a merge.
-  The title and content of this PR is irrelevant; online-zoo-part2
+  The title and content of this PR are irrelevant; online-zoo-part2
 - a new deployment of your work is created in a branch `gh-pages` from the `online-zoo`.
-[How to deploy tasks from the school's](!!!!!) private repository ;
+(The instructions will be provided later) private repository ;
 - the open **Pull Request** is updated to the branch `main` from the branch `online-zoo`.
 This PR is not merged.